richardturnnidge/agon-docs/docs/mos/Keyboard.md

 ## Method  3 - mos_getkbmap

 The MOS API command `mos_getkbmap` returns a pointer to the base address of the MOS _virtual keybaord map_ in IXU as a 24-bit pointer.

-The keyboard map is an array of 16 bytes, where each bit within those bytes contains the current status of each key on the keyboard: 1 = pressed, o = not pressed.
+The keyboard map is an array of 16 bytes, where each bit within those bytes contains the current status of each key on the keyboard, bit = 1 for pressed, bit = o for not pressed.

-The byte at offset $05 after IXU provides an ascii code of the current key being pressed (or most recent if several are pressed), or 0 if no key is pressed.
+To find out if any key (including modifer keys) is pressed, read the correct byte with the offset after IXU and then check the specific bit for its status.

 This method is useful to check for a multiple key presses.
-E.g., in a game menu where multiple directions, or movement plus a fire button need to be detected at the same time.
+E.g., In a game menu where multiple directions are possible (up and right), or movement plus a fire button need to be detected at the same time.

+This can also be used to check for less common combinations that would not return a standard ascii character, such as pressing the LEFT ALT and SPACE at the same time to perform a special function.

 In assembler, an example might be: